gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

     take your system offline completely.
 It is advisable to create separate partitions for directories such as /var/log to ensure this does not happen.

 ### Step 2 - Format and mount the bricks

+(on both nodes): Note: We are going to use the XFS filesystem for the backend bricks.
-(on both nodes): Note: These examples are going to assume the brick is going to reside on /dev/sdb1.
+These examples are going to assume the brick is going to reside on /dev/sdb1.

 		mkfs.xfs -i size=512 /dev/sdb1
 		mkdir -p /data/brick1